-Acquires Approach – Most or all branches are retained, the acquirers products, operations, technology and staff retained and current technology & processes are baseline for merged bank.
+Acquires Approach – Most or all branches are retained, the acquirer’s products, operations, technology, and staff retained and current technology & processes are baseline for the merged bank.
 We call this a “Forced March to common systems and practices”

-Holding Company – This approach is similar to an Acquires Approach, generally you maintain local board and management, separate regulatory charters, but similar products and services.
+Holding Company – This approach is like an Acquires Approach, generally, you maintain local board and management, separate regulatory charters, but similar products and services.
 Successful entities implement or have a “Shared Services” infrastructure.

-To make a transaction pay off, you have to nail a short list of critical actions.
+To make a transaction pay off, you must nail a short list of critical actions.
 But merging two banks also requires rigorous follow-through on a long list of integration tasks, large and small and let’s not forget regulatory.
 Doing both is hard.
-Part of the answer lies in a few, powerful guiding principles: tailor the integration to the transaction; and act with deliberate speed.
+Part of the answer lies in a few, powerful guiding principles: tailor the integration to the transaction, and act with deliberate speed.

-- Merger integration: To make a deal pay off, you have to nail a short list of critical actions.
+Merger integration: To make a deal pay off, you must nail a short list of critical actions.
 But merging two banks requires rigorous follow-through on a long list of integration tasks.
 Doing both is hard.
 Drawing on our accumulated experience, we also bring time-tested process management skills to assure the to-do list gets completed.